 South of the Hall the occupation is ad hoc and irregular.
 A short Gang corridor serves only the first three of six private spaces: at its end a space fills the building’s whole width blocking subsequent spaces from the Silo’s main body, except externally via quay-doors and laddered dijk-windows; (a local ‘row-house’ situation).
 At the extreme south end, the unoccupied chamber-12 (a junk store and location of the Silo's water-pump) is almost completely isolated - accessed only from Milou's apt or through a hole in the Silo's S-wall, hidden in a built-on toilet.

 Almost all the Ground-Floor apts are heated by wood-burning stoves improvised from Silo steel objects.
 Crucial in such a huge gap-riddled place they present a sequence of efficiency-experiments.
-Their large metal surfaces (augmented by long chimney-pipes that may cross many metres of apt) are efficient radiators and heat large volumes of air for convection.
-Some are so effective that in freezing weather only a tee-shirt need be worn within a few metres of a stove and a whole draughty apt is warmed.
+Their large metal surfaces (augmented by long chimney-pipes that may cross many meters of apt) are efficient radiators and heat large volumes of air for convection.
+Some are so effective that in freezing weather only a tee-shirt need be worn within a few meters of a stove and a whole draughty apt is warmed.
 They cost frequent foraging in winter skips or the accumulation of huge wood mounds in the store-cells of the Gang.

 Foot-Note :